 B. Clubs/organizations: Any club or organization may join USATF, provided that it is not ineligible under applicable IOC, USOPC, WA, or USATF rules and regulations, or is not prohibited by law from joining USATF.

 C. National sports organizations: Sports organizations that conduct a national program or regular national competition in Athletics, on a level of proficiency appropriate for the selection of athletes to represent the United States in international Athletics competition, and have the managerial and financial capability of conducting a national championship.
 (See list in Exhibits.)
+Each of these sports organizations shall have the right and opportunity to attend and speak (at the discretion of the Board Chair) at Board meetings.

 D. Other constituencies: The constituency of USATF shall also include the following organizations (See list in Exhibits):